 Of Jocks and Fags

 Picture a boy growing up in the same home from birth to the end of Junior High at age 15.
 The friends he made in first grade remain his friends, and his world, for the next nine years.
-He is blissfully secure in this world, in which nothing social or environmental abruptly changes and everything and everyone is familiar.
-He academically excels in grade school and in junior high, he plays Little League Baseball, then junior high baseball, basketball, and football.
+It is an endless idyll, this childhood: everything and everyone is familiar, friendly, playful.
+Even school is bliss: he learns easily, his grades are high, he plays Little League Baseball, then junior high baseball, basketball, and football.

 His teammates are his friends.
 They are and always have been teammates in life as well as sport: together they begin as shiny boys playing spaceship and avoiding girl-germs during elementary recess; the seasons roll by until, suddenly, their voices crack; they experience an unexpected stirring at their cores until puberty rips from its cocoon like some mad, winged demon and deranges them all; they read the troubling runes of new hair on each others’ bodies as they shower in the locker room after football practice, and they laugh and kid each other to beat back their fears.